 $cat emp1.sh #Script : emp1.sh - Interactive version #The pattern and filename to be supplied by the user echo "\nEnter the pattern to be searched : \c" read pname echo "\nEnter the file to be used :\c" read flname echo "\nSearching for $pname from the $flname\n" grep "$pname" $flname echo "\nSelected records shown above" $_ Run it, and specify the input accordingly $emp1.sh Enter the pattern to be searched: director Enter the file to be used: emp2.lst Searching for director from file emp2.lst

-Read can also be used to make the script pause without accepting any input from the user.
+Read can also make the script pause without accepting any input from the user.
 It can simply wait for the <Enter> key to be pressed for program execution to continue (somewhat like the WAIT command of dBASE).
-You can also condense the above program to some extent by accepting both the arguments in one line; a single read can also be used with two or more variables names.
+You can also condense the above program by accepting both arguments in one line; a single read can be used with two or more variable names.

 In a Linux/Unix operating system, the function of the shell is to interpret the command output.
 It acts as an interface to run the commands.
-Linux and Unix shell have additional features than a command Interpreter, it acts as a programming language with basic structures like conditional loops, functions, variables, etc. Shell is a powerful environment that can be used to run the commands and works also as a programming language by using the input commands and executing them.
-Hence shell is widely used Interface due to its features, a Linux/Unix Shell has more advantages than a Windows Shell.
+Linux and Unix shells have more features than a command Interpreter; it acts as programming language with basic structures like conditional loops, functions, variables, etc. Shell is a powerful environment that can run commands and works as a programming language by executing the input commands.
+The shell’s wide usage stems from its features, with a Linux/Unix shell possessing more advantages than a Windows shell.

 This is a guide to What is Shell in Linux?
-Here we discuss the introduction, types of Shell along with Commands and respective examples.
+Here we discuss the introduction and types of Shell, Commands, and respective examples.
 You can also go through our other related articles to learn more–